data-pup/rc-blog/week-0/day-3.md

 I will hopefully try and spend some time researching the ELF compatibility issue for `twiggy`, and maybe open a tracking issue for this.

+I also spent some time talking with some friends about organizing some events for learning new programming languages, which I will think more about later today, and/or later this week.

+## Afternoon

+I submitted the patch for my PR to `cretonne`, and asked some questions in the IRC channel regarding the CI scripts that are being run.
+It turns out that rust-fmt is in a transitional state, so there were some issues when trying out the new 'train', which is currently on v0.9.

+I posted inquiring who else would like to try and learn a new language, and at this point I might try and spend some time researching the work that would need to be done for two large projects that I have been thinking about spending time on here:

+*  Adding ELF compatibility to `twiggy`
+*  Refactoring the `cretonne` DSL

+At this point I am thinking about breaking off for lunch, so I will continue on that work after I have some food in me!